 3. Indulge consciously.

-Living a healthy lifestyle sometimes involves compromise, but that doesn’t you can’t enjoy it.
-Giving yourself a choice between treats may help.
-Think: “Tonight, I’m choosing to have a glass of wine instead of dessert,” or vice versa.
+You can live a healthy lifestyle and still enjoy what you eat!
+One approach is to give yourself a choice between foods you enjoy.
+For example, think: “Tonight, I’m choosing to have a glass of wine instead of dessert,” or vice versa.
 Being in the decision making seat is more empowering than feeling like you’re policing yourself.

 This either/or approach also works for decisions beyond alcohol and dessert.
 Think: “I’m in the mood to veg out and watch TV.
 So I’ll either stream a show on the elliptical or I’ll take a fifteen minute walk before tuning in.”